 I was taught the science of teaching at Oxford Brookes University on the advanced post graduate teacher training programme in 2012.
 However, I learned the art of teaching in secondary and further education many years afterwards.
 I studied sport and exercise science at university and had a calling into the teaching profession.

 The cliche of ” wanting to teach the next generation” is totally true in my case. and… I want to do it the correct way.

 This inability to adapt to what employers wanted led me to try and change the state of play.
-I did not want to see student after student complete a course who’s qualification was out date at best by the time they left.
+I did not want to see student after student complete a course who’s qualification was out of date, at best by the time they completed the course!
 Therefore, I decided to…….
 No less, change how health and fitness education is taught in the UK.